aather/abyss/README.md

 For full setup, use abyss agents configuration file: **env.pl** .
 This file sets up environment variables for all abyss agents.

  - **carbon_server-**    Agents ships metrics to graphite server on this host.
-Default locahost
+Default locahost.
+Y
  - **carbon_port-**      Agent sends request to this Port number where carbon server is listening.
 Default: 7405
  - **grafana_port-**	 Port where grafana server is listening.
 Default: http://localhost:7410/
  - **host-**             Sets hostname or Amazon cloud instance id: i-c3a4e33d.
 Metrics are stored under this hostname